arunpn/mortar-pagerank/README.md

 This pig script takes the full Twitter follower graph from 2010 and returns the subset of the graph that includes only the top 100 000 users.

+### my_preprocessing_script.pig

+This template script shows steps you might take to generate a graph from your own data that the PageRank scripts can take as input.

 ### pagerank\_preprocess.pig

-This pig script takes our input data and converts it into the format that we'll use for running the iterative pagerank algorithm.
-This script is also responsible for setting the starting pagerank values for each user.
+This pig script takes an input graph and converts it into the format that we'll use for running the iterative pagerank algorithm.
+This script is also responsible for setting the starting pagerank values for each node.

 ### pagerank\_iterate.pig

-This pig script calculates updated pagerank values for each user in the twitter graph.
-It takes as input the previous pagerank values calculated for each user.
-This script also calculates a 'max\_diff' value that is the largest change in pagerank for any user in the graph.
+This pig script calculates updated pagerank values for each node in the graph.
+It takes as input the previous pagerank values calculated for each node.
+This script also calculates a 'max\_diff' value that is the largest change in pagerank for any node in the graph.
 This value is used by the control script to determine if its worth running another iteration to calculate even more accurate pagerank values.

-### pagerank\_postprocess.pig
+### pagerank\_postprocess\_with\_name\_join.pig

-This pig script takes the final pagerank values calculated for each user and writes the top 1000 users and their pageranks to S3.
+This pig script takes final set of nodes and their pageranks and joins it to an index mapping a node ID to a human-readable name.
+It then outputs the TOP_N nodes by pagerank to S3.

+### pagerank\_postprocess\_without\_name\_join.pig

+This pigscript outputs the TOP_N nodes by pagerank to S3 but _does not_ join to any name index.
+This is for nodes which have human-readable identifiers already.

 # Pagerank Parameters